FedeDP/ncursesFM/README.md

 As soon as possible there will be a PKGBUILD for archlinux.

-It needs ncurses, libconfig and (optional) fuseiso.
+It requires ncurses, libconfig and (optionally) fuseiso.

 ![Alt text](ncursesfm.png?raw=true)